bocoup/learn-terraform/exercises/managing-dns/overview.md

 if supported by the record type.

 ## /etc/resolv.conf
-On Linux machines this file contains a list of DNS server IP addresses that your machine will contact to try and resolve record data for domain names.
+On Linux machines this file contains a newline delimited priority ordered list of DNS server IP addresses that your machine will contact to try and resolve record data for domain names.
+Permission elevation is required to edit this file.

 ## /etc/hosts
 On Linux and Linux based machines this file contains a new line delimited